Index 2024

 91.26

-Journalists work in a fairly free and safe environment, but access to trustworthy and pluralistic information, especially by the Russian-speaking population, has been a serious issue.
+Latvian journalists work in a fairly free and safe environment, but access to reliable and pluralistic information, especially by the Russian-speaking population, is a real problem.

 Media landscape

-Alongside the public media (Latvian Television, Latvian Radio), there are strong private (TV3 Group, DELFI, Re:Baltica, etc.) and local media.
-Several media outlets seeking more freedom have moved from Russia to Latvia.
-The majority of TV channels broadcasting from Russia have been forbidden due to accusations of violating Latvian and EU laws.
+Alongside public media (Latvian Television and Latvian Radio), there are significant privately owned media, including the TV3 Group, the DELFI news site and the Baltic Centre for Investigative Journalism Re:Baltica, as well as local media.
+Several media outlets seeking more freedom have left Russia to settle in Latvia.
+Most TV channels and dozens of news sites based in Russia have been banned because of alleged violations of Latvian and European Union laws.

 Political context